Did You Know?

 What will I study?

 This T Level will allow you to develop your knowledge across topics such as child development, safeguarding and special educational needs, as well as learning about the role of families and support agencies.
 These topics allow you to delve into the specifics of social interaction, how language is acquired and understanding behaviour.
 You will complete one occupational specialism, either Early Years Educator or Assisting Teaching.
-Early Years and Education focus on relationship building and promoting play, development and early education, as well as becoming a collaborative and reflective practitioner.
+You will focus on relationship building and promoting play, development and early education, as well as becoming a collaborative and reflective practitioner.

 What next?

-If you choose the Early Years Educator specialism, successful completion of this course will give you a license to practice, enabling you to enter the workplace as a qualified Level 3 Early Years Educator.
-Other progression options include progression to university to study degrees such as Early Childhood/ Education Studies, Early Years, Primary and Secondary Teaching.
+If you choose the Early Years Educator specialism, this will enable you to enter the workplace as a qualified Level 3 Early Years Educator.
+Other progression options include studying degrees such as Early Childhood/ Education Studies, Early Years, Primary and Secondary Teaching.